Back to Whitepapers

 Results

-On the Dell PowerEdge XE9785L server with eight AMD Instinct MI355X accelerators, IPRA demonstrated consistent, near-linear throughput scaling across the full concurrency range.
-The table below presents average per-minute throughput at each concurrency level.
+On the Dell PowerEdge XE9785L server with eight AMD Instinct MI355X accelerators, IPRA demonstrated consistent, near-linear throughput scaling from 300 to 850 concurrent portfolios.
+Each concurrency level ran for 45 minutes with metrics sampled every 30 seconds.

 Figure 5 | Holdings Analyzed per Minute by Concurrent Portfolio Count